houdini987/StillpeaksGrievingHeart/canon/scene-packets/packet-04-karagvorn-line-lower-slopes.canon.md

 **Location:** 4 — The Karagvorn Line & Lower Slopes

-**Purpose:** Advance the Stillpeak narrative and introduce key environmental or investigative elements.
+**Purpose:** Pay off Cinderwatch’s warnings, establish that the mountain’s rules have shifted, and force the party to adapt without stalling the ascent.

 **Expected Duration:** 30–60 minutes of play.

-**Encounter Types:** Exploration, roleplay, environmental tension.
+**Encounter Types:** Exploration, roleplay, environmental tension, practical obstacle.

-**Key Mechanics:** Cold, navigation uncertainty, tremor signals.
+**Key Mechanics:** orientation distortion, extradimensional failure, encumbrance pressure, Tremorscope reliance.

-**Key Discoveries:** Clues about the mountain’s sorrow and spreading influence.
+**Key Discoveries:** the Karagvorn Line is not a visible border but a change in how the world behaves.

 ---